 Observing data over time is time series.
-Predicting that data in future is time series modelling.
+Predicting that data in the future is time series modeling.
 Unlike the regular prediction, this is slightly different because of the chronology in the data.

 As an example say a retail outlet (call it RetaileR) observes the daily sale of goods from when the company was created.
-It has been 5 years since, and they wish to estimate the sale for the next year for two reasons
+It has been five years since, and they wish to estimate the sale for the next year for two reasons:

 - to assess the strength of the company and its future prospects

-- to optimise its inventory stock and prevent losses due to undershooting or overshooting the estimate
+- to optimize its inventory stock and prevent losses due to undershooting or overshooting the estimate

-Modelling techniques like ARIMA have been around for decades, because they are easy to understand.
-Time series modelling do not need any predictor variables, the past values of the outcome variable themselves act as predictor variables.
-Usually each time series needs a tailored set of parameters to fit the ARIMA model.
-With improvements in R packages, they have become even more simpler.
-A simple auto.arima() will fit the series with near optimal parameters.
+Modeling techniques like ARIMA have been around for decades because they are easy to understand.
+Time series modeling does not need any predictor variables, the past values of the outcome variable themselves act as predictor variables.
+Usually, each time series needs a tailored set of parameters to fit the ARIMA model.
+With improvements in R packages, they have become even simpler.
+A simple auto.arima() will fit the series with near-optimal parameters.

 There are many approaches to forecasting.
-I include ARIMA, TBATS, Thetam, STL and ETS and an ensemble of these model weighted by the performance on out-of-sample accuracy.
+I include ARIMA, TBATS, Thetam, STL, and ETS and an ensemble of these models weighted by the performance on out-of-sample accuracy.
 Getting back to RetaileR, firstly an aggregate of the dataset at the monthly level for each combination (category/sub-category + chain + store) is made (this creates a list of aggregated tables in R).

-Then, the models are run on each of the individual aggregated tables (say aggregated sale of Vegetables in store RetaileR-helsinki, aggregated sale of medicines in Store RetaileR-Helsinki, and so on).
-Each table has about 12 times 4 (years), i.e., 48 datapoints, which is quite tiny.
+Then, the models are run on each of the individual aggregated tables (say the aggregated sale of Vegetables in-store RetaileR-Helsinki, aggregated sale of medicines in Store RetaileR-Helsinki, and so on).
+Each table has about 12 times 4 (years), i.e., 48 data points, which is quite tiny.
 An R function takes this time series as input and outputs a trained model and its test accuracy for different lags.
 This function is then repeatedly called for all the aggregated tables.
-Finally for every category/sub-category the 1-12 month lag forecast accuracy is averaged and compiled into an excel report.
+Finally, for every category/sub-category, the 1-12 month lag forecast accuracy is averaged and compiled into an excel report.
 If the user so desires, just the forecast and 90% or so confidence can be got.
-Or, he is free to choose among the best performing models, or simply a single model for all aggregated tables.
-There can be more customisations, like getting the forecasts for the top 10 categories, or for the categories which contribute about 90% of the sales and so on.
+Or, he is free to choose among the best performing models or simply a single model for all aggregated tables.
+There can be more customizations, like getting the forecasts for the top 10 categories, or for the categories which contribute about 90% of the sales, and so on.
 Imagination is the limit.

-Lets supposed RetaileR has a propriety software which has been forecasting their numbers.
+Let's supposed RetaileR has a propriety software that has been forecasting their numbers.
 It is quite easy to compare the forecasts obtained through R and compare it against the tools’.
 This can then be automatically exported as an excel file for an in-depth understanding of the comparison.
-On a final note, even though R comes with a lot of algorithmic punch, other tools may be superior in terms of presenting those finding.
+On a final note, even though R comes with a lot of algorithmic punch, other tools may be superior in terms of presenting those findings.
 But R is still the easiest, cheapest and the best bet to test feasibility quickly.